 Advent Care Ministry offers several different support groups available to all in the Advent family.
-We know that God gives us challenges and sometimes the best way to overcome them is with the strength and support of a caring group.
+We know that life gives us challenges and sometimes the best way to overcome them is with the strength and support of a caring group.

 Providing support during times of need